Business College of Business

 ENGL 150 Writing and Inquiry

-ENGL 151 Writing and Argument
+ENGL 151 Writing for Change

 Students should refer to the course descriptions to select the one course best suited to their individual interests.
 While several communication courses may be selected to fulfill the University ACE 1 outcome, one of the above is a specific requirement for the College of Business and will fulfill both requirements with one course.
 ENGL 150 and ENGL 151 are primarily restricted to first- and second-year students.
 Upperclass students who have not completed one of these options should take ENGL 254 Writing and Communities as a substitute.